 So teach your teens to count their blessings – it will provide a deep emotional connection to others, lessen the burden of stress overload that they’re experiencing and help them feel more optimistic and happier.

-Here are four gratitude practices from mindfulness expert Cheryl Vigder Brause, just in time for Thanksgiving.
+The following are four gratitude practices from mindfulness expert Cheryl Vigder Brause.
 Try doing them together with your teen.
-(You may get some eye rolling at first, but keep trying):
+You may get some eye rolling at first, but keep trying.

 Host a screening of BREAKING POINTS, a documentary film that takes on the issue of study drugs and how they intersect with school stress.
 The package includes a Screening Guide with discussion questions and other bonus materials.